jbierowiec/jbierowiec/README.md

 I'm interested in collaborating on various programming or research projects regarding Website Development, Computational Physics, and Robotics.

-You can reach find me at [Jan C. Bierowiec](https://jancbierowiec.netlify.app).
+You can find me at [Jan C. Bierowiec](https://jancbierowiec.netlify.app).

 <!---
 jbierowiec/jbierowiec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.